nmata010/nmata010.github.io/_posts/2025-12-06-data-strategy-post.md

 So now what?
 I started with a yolo model that didn't work, and I was able to design and implement a data strategy to make it work.

 That's a fun experiment, but what conclusions do we draw:
-1. Data makes the difference.
-This is obvious in hindsight, but worth repeating and extends beyond cvis.
+1. **Data makes the difference.** This is obvious in hindsight, but worth repeating and extends beyond cvis.
 No training tweaks were going to fix the original control models.
-2. The law of diminishing returns.
-Performance gains were huge early on but plateaued quickly.
+2. **The law of diminishing returns.** Performance gains were huge early on but plateaued quickly.
 When that happens "more training" stops being a viable strategy.
-3. Controlled experiments.
-By changing few variables at a time  the cause/effect relationship between the changes and the performance were obvious.
+3. **Controlled experiments.** By changing few variables at a time  the cause/effect relationship between the changes and the performance were obvious.
-4. SAM 3 is a game changer for computer vision.
+4. **SAM 3 is a game changer.** There's some big-time tradeoffs to using SAM3 in terms of speed, so it might not be ideal for real-time.
+But nearly eclipsing my modles right off-the-shelf _with zero examples_ is next level for cvis.

-I was able to take <5 min of drone footage and turn it into a working POC in just a few hours.
+I took <5 min of drone footage and turned it into a working POC in just a few hours.
 This was an all out success that I wasn't expecting.
 - Earnestly thought through the type of images and conditions that would make this model successful for the use-case (and published a dataset).
 - Surpassed my target metric (50%) after only 3 model iterations, landing at `mAP50=57%` (I literally jumped with excitement!).
 - Experimented with Meta's new SAM 3 and built out a validation harness to map its inference output to YOLO labels ([opensourced here](https://github.com/nmata010/aerial-pothole-detection))